Skip to content

 RoleTypical permissionsSeparation note

-ReviewerApprove/deny remediation PRsCannot author agent policies alone
+ReviewerApprove or deny remediation PRsCannot author agent policies alone

 Policy adminDefine autonomy boundariesNo direct production execution